 Finding 3rd grade math morning work that students can complete independently is a struggle.
 Different curriculums practice different skills at a different times.
 Often, daily math practice or morning work will expect students to have prior knowledge that they don’t have.
 This is frustrating to both students and teachers!

 This daily math practice/morning work for 3rd grade is scaffolded to help students be successful even if they do not have prior knowledge on a certain math skill.
-Download 20 days / 1 month worth of math practice for free here.
+Download 10 days / 2 weeks worth of math warm-up and practice for free here.

 This free sample is designed to be used at the very beginning of 3rd grade.
 It starts off easy with plenty of scaffolding, and then gets a little more challenging as the week progresses.
 Every day, students will practice patterning, using a number line to solve addition problems, dividing shapes into halves and thirds, be introduced to perimeter, build a solid understanding of triangles, and complete a challenge question.